wubin28/quick-rust-with-ai/README.md

 ### 5. Why is this a "No-Frills Edition"?

-This edition is a precursor to a more comprehensive version planned for publication.
-We're sharing this limited version to gather reader feedback and refine the content.
-While this edition covers the core aspects of software project development for beginners, the published version will include additional content such as tips for using generative AI, common Rust learning pitfalls, and strategies to avoid them.
+This book is planned to be published through a publishing house.
+During the creative process, we are using a limited-sharing simplified version to gather reader feedback and improve the content.
+The publisher's version will contain more comprehensive content.
+The main difference between the two versions is: the simplified version provides core essentials of the complete software development process for beginners; while the publisher's version adds value by including additional content such as how to ask AI good questions and key points from AI responses, how Rust concepts solve specific problems, and which Rust concept details can be handled by AI without the need for rote memorization.

 ### 6. Is this book available in other languages?

-Currently, we're writing the book in English and Chinese.
+Currently, we're writing the book in Chinese.
 If you're interested in translating it into other languages, please contact the author by opening an issue on our GitHub repository.

 ---

-Thank you for your interest in "Learn Rust by Games: The No-Frills Edition"!
-We hope this book becomes a valuable resource on your Rust learning journey.
-Remember, the more pitfalls you encounter—and overcome—while writing games to learn Rust, the faster you'll progress.
-After all, those "pitfalls" often turn out to be our best teachers!
+Thank you for your interest in ["From Rust Rookie to AI Full Stack: The No-Frills Edition"](https://github.com/wubin28/from-rust-rookie-to-ai-full-stack)!
+I hope this book becomes a valuable companion on your Rust learning journey.
+Remember, with the skills to ask AI the right questions and your curiosity, you can quickly grow from a Rust beginner into an AI full-stack engineer.